Are Frogs Reptiles?

 Respiration Differences Between Reptiles and Amphibians

-Frogs are equipped with thin, permeable skin that allows for the intake of oxygen and the expelling carbon dioxide.
+Frogs are equipped with thin, permeable skin that allows for the intake of oxygen and the expelling of carbon dioxide.
 This form of respiration through the skin is called cutaneous respiration.
 When underwater, a frog relies solely on cutaneous respiration, pulling oxygen from the water through its thin skin.
-The frog also has lungs that it uses to take in oxygen from the air.
+The frog also has lungs to take in oxygen from the air.

-Reptiles, on the other hand, have hard, scaly skin that helps them to retain moisture but does not allow for oxygen intake.
+Reptiles, on the other hand, have hard, scaly skin that helps retain moisture but does not allow for oxygen intake.
 Reptiles rely solely on their lungs for respiration.

 Reproductive Differences Between Reptiles and Amphibians